openharmony/docs/en/application-dev/quick-start/arkts-create-custom-components.md

   >
   > The name or its class or function name of a custom component must be different from that of any built-in components.

 - \@Component: The \@Component decorator can decorate only the structs declared by the **struct** keyword.
 After being decorated by \@Component, a struct has the componentization capability.
 It must implement the **build** function to describe the UI.
-One struct can be decorated by only one \@Component.
+Each struct can be decorated by only one \@Component.
   > **NOTE**
   >
   > Since API version 9, this decorator is supported in ArkTS widgets.